wheregmis/lumen-blocks/README.md

 - [shadcn UI](https://ui.shadcn.com) for the inspiration and overall structure.
 - [Dioxus](https://github.com/dioxuslabs/dioxus) for the awesome framework, and several code examples that helped the development of this library.

+## Funding

+If you find value in this project, please consider becoming a sponsor to support ongoing development and maintenance.
+Your contributions help ensure Lumen Blocks continues to evolve with new features and improvements!

 ## License

 All source-code for this project is licensed under the [MIT license](./LICENSE).